 The tasks that you have a ‘Work in Progress’ (WIP) will depend on your team’s capacity.
 In this section, you should set your maximum number of WIPs you can have in each column at each time.

 Organizations put change control in their top 3 project challenges.
 If you don’t solidify a change management plan, your team will be clueless on what to do when unplanned change hits.
 A dynamic change management plan will outline the steps to follow and the person to turn to when unforeseen changes occur.

 A key part of this is having a change management tool in place. monday.com Work OS is flexible enough to help you manage all parts of the project life cycle—from planning and monitoring to reporting and resource management.
 Let’s take a look at a few of our templates that can help you get started—we have 200+!

 5 project planning templates to help you write a good project plan

 monday.com templates can be lifesavers when it comes to visualizing each section of your project plan, and they make it easy to get started.
-Try these 5 project plan templates to make your project planning process a little more straightforward.
+Try these 5 project plan templates to kickstart your project planning process.

 1. Structure your project

 Looking for a general project plan template?
 Try one of our project plan templates.

 Using this highly visual template by monday.com, you can structure your subprojects by set time periods and allocate accountable personnel to each phase.